mtgagliano/mtgagliano.github.io/_posts/2017-09-27-investing-in-bitcoin.md

 In today’s world, we’ve seen global trade and commerce reach all-time highs.
 The internet and easy access to connected devices have enabled products and services to be exchanged across continents at a volume never before seen in human history.

-Yet amidst this incredible boom in e-commerce, the centuries-old, inefficient system of fiat currency and financial institutions — both backed only by trust — still powers it all.
+Yet amidst this incredible boom in e-commerce, modern monetary theory still powers an economy that is no longer backed by a gold standard.
+And since 1971, we've seen the effects of these policies play out, as outlined through a series of infographics on [WTF Happened In 1971?](https://wtfhappenedin1971.com/) and alluded to in David Perell's [What the Hell is Going On?](https://www.perell.com/blog/what-the-hell-is-going-on) that reveal the disconnect between productivity growth and livelihood.

-In an interconnected and global economy, the future lies in decentralized currency.
-Blockchain technology has the power to increase efficiency, security, and accessibility of computing and transactions at scale.
+In an interconnected and global economy, the future lies in decentralized, immutable currency.
+Blockchain technology has the power to increase efficiency, security, and accessibility of commerce and transactions at scale.
 And with that in mind, the long-term viability of cryptocurrency looks promising.

 <h2 class="text-3xl font-bold my-6">Dollar Cost Averaging</h2>